insin/react-heatpack/README.md

 npm install -g react-heatpack
 ```

-Navigate to the React app you want to run and point `heatpack` at its entry module:
+Navigate to the React code you want to run and point `heatpack` at a module:

 ```
 $ cd ~/repos/ideas-md